craftweg/website/priv/pages/projects.md

 - **Source:** Closed
 - **Programming languages:** Elixir

-Gesttalt is an open-source localization hub.
+Gesttalt is a localization hub.
 The goal is to empower organizations and translators to build great localized experiences.

 ## Low maintenance